Immunization

 Why focus on immunization ?

-In 1997, after reading a newspaper article about the millions of children who die of preventable diseases in lower-income countries each year, Bill Gates and Melinda French Gates were driven to act and soon laid the groundwork for the foundation’s immunization work.
+In 1997, after reading a newspaper article about the millions of children dying of preventable diseases in lower-income countries each year, Bill Gates and Melinda French Gates were driven to act, laying the groundwork for the foundation’s immunization work.

-Access to vaccines has positive effects not only for children and their families but also entire communities and economies.
-Vaccines keep children safe from diseases that can keep them out of school and limit their physical and mental development.
-If we increase vaccine coverage in lower-income countries by 2030, we could prevent 24 million people from falling into poverty due to health expenses.
+Access to vaccines has positive ripple effects for children, their families, and entire communities.
+Vaccines keep children safe from diseases that can hold them back from school and limit their physical and mental development.
+By keeping them healthy, vaccines help children reach their full potential.
+If we increase vaccine coverage in lower-income countries by 2030, we could prevent millions of people from falling into poverty due to health expenses.

 Dawai poses for a photo with his mom Poline during a door to door polio vaccine campaign in Adia, Cameroon on March 3, 2018.